sreerampaladugu10/Handcricket/README.md

 - **HTML**: For the game's user interface.
 - **CSS**: For styling the game's interface.
 - **JavaScript**: To handle the game logic and user interactions.
-- **Python**: To implement the algorithm for guessing bumbers based on user input.
+- **Python**: To implement the algorithm for guessing numbers based on user input.
 - **Bootstrap**: CSS Framework For designing the game's interface.

 ## Setup and Deployment Instructions